 The unaddressed mail case

-The ‘unaddressed mail case' was about the fully liberalised Danish market for the distribution of unaddressed mail (ie, newspapers, brochures, etc), in which Post Danmark held a dominant position in the years 2003-2004.
+The unaddressed mail case was about the fully liberalised Danish market for the distribution of unaddressed mail (ie, newspapers and brochures), in which Post Danmark held a dominant position in the years 2003–2004.
 At the same time, Post Danmark was a legal monopolist in the market for the delivery of addressed letters and small parcels not exceeding a certain weight.
 The legal monopoly entailed a universal obligation to provide distribution of letters and parcels nationwide.
 Therefore, Post Danmark had a nationwide distribution network, which could also be used on the liberalised market for unaddressed mail.